 STATEMENT ON COVID-19

 The Blowitz-Ridgeway Foundation is committed to improving the health and well-being of individuals and families in Chicago and collar counties.
-We share with everyone a mutual concern of what an advanced COVID-19 outbreak can look like in our area.
 Thank you for your continued strength and resilience during this challenging time.
 The role of the nonprofit sector is more important now than ever before.

 Even in uncertain times, one thing remains constant: we are facing this together and together we will do what we can to keep our region, especially the most vulnerable among us, healthy.
 As with other foundations, we will continue to monitor the latest on COVID-19 from public health officials and, as funders, we fully commit to joining forces to learn from our grantee partners about community needs and address this situation as best as we can.
 We encourage our grantee partners to also reach out to us with their own needs as we navigate the road ahead.